Brunofgm7/Workout-Website/README.md

 To start using this code you need to import the database to your phpmyadmin.

 1. Create a database with the name "workout".
 Use the file "workout(2).sql".
-2. Unzip PHPmailer.zip and place it in the root page of your folder.
+2. Unzip PHPmailer.zip and place it in the root of your folder.

 About the code: